 Transact necessary changes to meet evolving customer, employee and industry demands while addressing complex regulatory mandates and heightened security threats.

 The transformational impact technology has had on the delivery of financial services cannot be understated.
 Just a few years ago, Financial Technology – fintech – was a term reserved for upstart (albeit burgeoning) digital-first/digital-only financial services firms.
 Today, even the most risk-averse, conservative banks are racing to incorporate fintech across the enterprise in order to attract and retain modern consumers.

 Three primary themes have emerged for how fintech is disrupting financial services firms — customer experience, security, and cloud.
 Each theme poses significant implications for information technology used by all companies in this sector, including banks, credit unions, investment firms, and more.

 Behind these initiatives are the systems and infrastructure powered by Structured and its trusted manufacturer partners.
 With strengths in every discipline across the entire portfolio of financial IT, working with Structured is the key to building secure, agile and manageable networks from the data center to the cloud that will yield high dividends for years to come.

-Discussing Digital Disruption in Banking & Finance
+Discussing Digital Disruption in Banking and Finance

 They’ve invested heavily in mobile platforms – enabling customers anywhere, any time to conduct all inquiries and transactions via smartphones or wearables.
 This ease of use also extends to the sharing economy as banks and credit unions must open their networks to popular apps like PayPal and Zelle.
 The trend is only expected to intensify as Generation Z comes of age.